wp-plugins/purple-xmls-google-product-feed-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Shopping Cart Product Feed for WooCommerce creates output by of any product category (and its details) in your  WooCommerce installation
+The Shopping Cart Product Feed for WooCommerce creates output by of any product category (and its details) in your  WooCommerce installation It includes all required feed types for Google Merchant Center, Amazon Seller, Shopzilla, eBay Merchant, NexTag for variable & non-variable products.
+Additionally - you can choose to export CSV/XML directly for integration to other platforms (billing systems, other vendor sites, sub-sales sites, etc).

 == Description ==